Analytic integral solutions for induced gravitational waves: Second-order solutions for induced GWs

 Unlike the zero-shear gauge case, the time derivative of the linear tensor perturbation remains, which is given by

 We can find the solution in a manner very similar to \eqref{eq:h2nd-STsolZSG-MD} but with different $s_{ij}^{(st)}$ as:

 This is the solution of the induced $h_\lambda({\bm k},\eta)$ from the scalar-tensor source in the comoving gauge.
 In Figure~\ref{fig:MDst} we show the kernels in both gauges.
 For $k\eta \gtrsim 1$ with sizeable $q/k$, the comoving gauge kernel exhibits more rapid oscillations.
-But for small $q/k$, both kernels are approximated by $1/3-j_1(k\eta)/(k\eta) + \calO(q^2/k^2)$ so behave similarly.
+But for small $q/k$, both kernels are approximated by $1/3-j_1(k\eta)/(k\eta) + \calO(q^2/k^2)$ so they behave similarly.
+Compared to the scalar-scalar induced GWs as we have seen previously, the difference in the zero-shear gauge and comoving gauge is not prominent.
+This is because the gradient of the shear, that gives rise to the huge difference on small scales for the scalar-scalar induced GWs, is highly suppressed by the exponentially decaying linear GWs on small scales.